 Fighting Charges of Assault with a Deadly Weapon in Houston

 In order to obtain a guilty verdict, the prosecution must prove beyond a shadow of a doubt that you are guilty of the charges that have been filed against you.
 This is why it’s so important to contact a Houston assault with a deadly weapon attorney with experience to protect your rights.
 An attorney will be able to examine and evaluate the evidence against you and put together a great defense strategy to counter the charges.
-Possible defenses for a charge of assault with a deadly weapon can include:
+Possible defenses for a charge of aggravated assault with a deadly weapon in Texas can include:

 - Lack of intent